-Metallurgical test work indicates that the ores in different portions of the Money Knob Deposit are suitable for the two treatment options considered; near surface mineralized material is oxidized and can be treated by CIC cyanide leaching (for example, heap leaching).
-Deeper ore zones will require CIL cyanide leaching approaches.
-Free gold and gold associated with sulphide minerals in these zones can be concentrated by gravity and flotation techniques.
+Metallurgical test work indicates that the Money Knob mineralization would be suitable for the two treatment options considered: oxidized, near surface mineralized material that could be treated by Carbon in Column (CIC) cyanide leaching (for example, heap leaching); and deeper, sulphide zones that will require Carbon in Leach (CIL) cyanide leaching approaches.
+Both the oxidized and sulphide zones have substantial free gold that can be recovered by gravity concentration, and gold associated with sulphide minerals in the deeper zones can be concentrated by flotation techniques.

-Project concepts envision a heap leaching operation to address the near surface oxidized ore.
-This heap leaching operation would be followed by the expansion of the mine to the deeper ore and construction of a gravity/flotation mill with CIL leaching of concentrates.
+Project concepts envision a heap leaching operation to address the near surface oxidized mineralization.
+This heap leaching operation would be followed by the expansion of the mine to the deeper, sulphide mineralization and construction of a gravity/flotation mill with CIL leaching of concentrates.
 The scheduling of the mine expansion and mill construction has been examined for different production rates and circumstances.

 Test work undertaken to date is designed to determine optimal processes using combined methods.
-This work involves studies to determine chemical and physical characteristics of the ore and metallurgical response to process treatment parameters according to ore type.
+This work involves studies to determine chemical and physical characteristics of the mineralization and metallurgical response to process treatment parameters according to mineralization type.
 Test work includes assessment of grindability, abrasiveness, optimal particle size for downstream treatment, and response to leach, flotation, or gravity recoveries as a function of oxidation and lithology.
-Previous work completed was sufficient to enable an estimate of heap leach recoverable gold for a portion of the ore as reported in the October 2009 technical report.
-The additional work on gold recovery from gravity, carbon in pulp, carbon in leach, and flotation methods is on-going with the initial results presented in this report providing the basis to estimate gold recovery from the mill process.
+Previous work completed was sufficient to enable an estimate of heap leach recoverable gold for a portion of the mineralization as reported in the October 2009 technical report.
+The additional work on gold recovery from gravity, carbon in pulp (CIP), CIL, and flotation methods is on-going with the initial results presented in this report providing the basis to estimate gold recovery from the mill process.